 If you or someone you care about wants to stop using marijuana, but can’t quite do so, then addiction is likely.
 Being dependent on marijuana means that you use it to relax or get to sleep.
 If you run out or can’t use the drug for some reason, you might feel anxious or uncomfortable.
 These are all clear signs that you have become dependent on marijuana and need to begin the recovery process.

-Timeline for Marijuana Detoxification
+Timeline for a Marijuana Detox Program

-Overall, virtually all individuals who embark on a marijuana detox can expect most withdrawal symptoms to be gone within two weeks.
+Overall, individuals who embark on a marijuana detox program can expect most withdrawal symptoms to be gone within two weeks.
 The first mild symptoms might appear on the first day of detox, and they often worsen until they peak on day three or four.
 From that point on, withdrawal symptoms improve until they disappear completely.

 Common Marijuana Withdrawal Symptoms

-Many people in a marijuana detox report symptoms like nausea, stomach cramping, chills, and headaches.
+Many people in marijuana detox report symptoms like nausea, stomach cramping, chills, and headaches.
 It is also common to experience irritability, insomnia, depression, and anxiety.
-If you have ever suffered from these symptoms in the past, then they are likely to reappear for the short-term as you complete withdrawal.
+If you have suffered from these symptoms in the past, then they are likely to reappear for the short-term as you complete withdrawal.

 How Medical Professionals Can Improve the Detox Experience